Virtio Network Device

 Tap Device and Bridge Device

 The command to create a tap device is: ip tuntap add dev tap0 mode tap.
 This command creates a tap device named tap0.
 If a process wants to use this device, it needs to first open the /dev/net/tun device, obtain a file descriptor tun_fd, and call ioctl(TUNSETIFF) on it to link the process to the tap0 device.
-Afterwards, tun_fd actually becomes the file descriptor of the tap0 device, and it can be read, written, and polled.
+Afterward, tun_fd actually becomes the file descriptor for the tap0 device, and it can be read, written, and polled.

 The command to create a bridge device is: brctl addbr br0.
 The command to connect the physical network card eth0 to br0 is: brctl addif br0 eth0.
 The command to connect the tap0 device to br0 is: brctl addif br0 tap0.